-- Oversight of procedures for the preparation of financial statements. - Oversight of the structures and functioning of the Company's internal controls, internal auditing, if applicable, and risk management. - Oversight of the auditing of the annual financial statements and consolidated financial statements. - Assessment of the independence of the Company's auditor or audit firm; monitoring of the work of the auditor or audit firm.
+- Oversight of procedures for the preparation of financial statements.

+- Oversight of the structures and functioning of the Company's internal controls, internal auditing, if applicable, and risk management.

+- Oversight of the auditing of the annual financial statements and consolidated financial statements.

+- Assessment of the independence of the Company's auditor or audit firm; monitoring of the work of the auditor or audit firm.

 The Audit Committee also makes proposals for improvements and deliberates on matters at the Board's request.
-A total of 4 meetings were held in 2013, all of which were attended by all Committee members except for one meeting where one member was absent.
+A total of 5 meetings were held in 2012, all of which were attended by all Committee members.